 The thought of having to share custody with an ex is often the hardest part of getting a divorce if you have kids.
 It may feel like you cannot get away from the person you least want in your life.
-And you not only have to share your children with them, you need to work together to successfully raise them.
+And you not only have to share your children with them, but you also need to work together to successfully raise them.

 Some form of shared custody is the norm for most divorces in which both parents are deemed fit.
 Therefore, you are not alone in facing this situation.
 And the good news is that there is not just one way to continue parenting with your ex.
 In fact, co-parenting approaches exist on a spectrum.
 In today’s post, we’ll discuss the two opposite ends of that spectrum.

-Co-parenting is an all-in collaborative approach
+Co-parenting is an all-in collaborative approach.

-Some former couples part on good terms and have never had disagreements about their children and child-rearing practices.
+Some former couples’ part on good terms and have never had disagreements about their children and child-rearing practices.
 For these exes, true co-parenting is possible.
 It means making nearly every decision together, synchronizing rules and routines between households, supporting one another in front of the children and communicating frequently and productively.

-Parallel parenting is the opposite approach
+Parallel parenting is the opposite approach.

 The other end of the spectrum is “parallel parenting,” which is basically parenting separately and drawing distinct boundaries in communication and cooperation.
 If you and your ex simply cannot get along even though you share custody, parallel parenting might need to be your approach.

-The most important principle to keep in mind
+The most important principle to keep in mind.